krontogiannis/fsharp-athens-streams/README.md

 fsharp-athens-streams
 =====================

-MBrace.Streams demos for the F# Athens User Group meetup 11/12/2014
+Streams demos for the F# Athens User Group meetup on 11/12/2014.